 How To Fix Water Leak Coming From Pressure Gauge/Valve On Water Tank?

 Water tanks can leak for a variety of reasons, including faulty valves, excessive tank capacity, or issues with the pipelines that link to the unit.
-In case your water tank is more than ten years old, the leak is certainly due to age.
-However, if this is the case, it’s better to upgrade it.
-While you may ultimately need to call a plumber for Water Leak Detection, based on the area of the leak, you may be able to solve the problem yourself.
-Continue reading to have insights into the initial measures to be taken, as well as how to find out the leak and fix it.
+If your water tank is more than ten years old, the leak is likely due to age — in that case it’s better to upgrade it.
+While you may ultimately need to call a plumber for Water Leak Detection, depending on the location of the leak you may be able to solve the problem yourself.
+Continue reading to get initial steps to take, and to find out the leak and fix it.

 Measures To Be Taken During Water Leaking